What Ever Happened To Jamie Gold?

 In fact, it was because of Jamie Gold that the WSOP adopted the rule that players weren’t allowed to discuss their hole cards while actively involved in a pot.

-Gold continued to be sponsored by Bodog for a while, and being an ME winner, he was invited to all the major poker shows, including Poker After Dark, High Stakes Poker, and NBC Heads Up Poker Championship.
+Gold continued to be sponsored for a while, and being an ME winner, he was invited to all the major poker shows, including Poker After Dark, High Stakes Poker, and NBC Heads Up Poker Championship.

 With his newly found wealth and fame Jamie was happy to oblige, but it’s fair to say he bit off more than he could chew.